zstackio/zstack/README.md

-# ZStack: the IaaS software you have been looking for
+# ZStack: the IaaS software you have been looking for. [http://zstack.org](http://zstack.org)

 ZStack is open source IaaS(infrastructure as a service) software aiming to automate datacenters, managing resources of compute, storage, and networking all by APIs.
 Users can setup ZStack environments in a download-and-run manner, spending 5 minutes building a POC environment